I-Beam is medium-capacity bicycle cargo system designed for ease-of-use.

 Many who used backpacks, however, complained of increased fatigue and perspiration.
 This often meant that in certain situations they avoided traveling by bike because they did not want to arrive at their destination in a disheveled condition.

 A frequently cited concern of bike-mounted storage was what to do once the bike was locked up—users understandably did not want to leave their belongings on the street.
-An investigation of the market revealed that seatpost-mounted bags may offer the most benefits for users who did not need large capacity, but were not widely used or well-known, and seemed to be notorious for floppy structures.
+An investigation of the market revealed that seatpost-mounted bags may offer the most benefits for users: they had sufficient capacity for most users' needs, were easy to install, were placed in an aerodynamic location, and had potential to be detachable.
+However, most products in this category were not widely used or well-known, and seemed to be notorious for floppy structures.
 Ultimately, this storage type seemed like the most promising to improve upon.